napframework/nap/readme.md

 Some other useful flags:
 * `-nt`: remove the timestamp
 * `-nz`: do not create a zip file from the release
 * `-ds`: include debug symbols.
-On windows .pdb files are also packaged.
+On Windows .pdb files are also packaged.

 More options for packaging can be queried by adding the flag `--help` when running the script.